roydegeest/rakwireless-docs/docs/Product-Categories/WisGate/RAK7243C/Overview/README.md

 ---

-# RAK7243C WisGate™ Developer D3+
+# RAK7243C Developer D3+ Gateway

 <rk-img
   :src="`${$frontmatter.static_root}/1.pnebj6mub4bpzc83ehzw.jpg`"
   width="75%"
-  caption="RAK7243C WisGate™ Developer"
+  caption="RAK7243C Developer Gateway"
 />

 ## Product Background

-The **RAK7243C LPWAN** **Developer Gateway** is a complete and cost efficient Gateway Solution that will help you get started in developing a full LoRa System.
+The **RAK7243C Developer D3+ Gateway** is a complete and cost efficient Gateway Solution that will help you get started in developing a full LoRa System.
 It is built with the RAK2245 Pi Hat stacked with the Raspberry Pi 3B+ along with the GPS module and Heat Sink, increasing its performance and thermal dissipation, plus a RAK2013 Cellular Pi HAT for cellular connectivity.
 The housing for the device is durable and entirely built from aluminum.

-The RAK7243C WisGate™ Developer is ideal for prototyping, proof-of concept evaluation and demonstration.
+The RAK7243C Developer is ideal for prototyping, proof-of concept evaluation and demonstration.
 It includes everything you need to help you get started in building your own LoRaWAN® Network in just a couple of minutes.
 It provides great value and flexible functionality for a variety of applications: Smart Grids, Intelligent Farming and other IoT applications.

 <rk-btn
   src="/Product-Categories/WisGate/RAK7243C/Quickstart/#quick-start-guide"
-  label="Get Started with RAK7243C WisGate™ Developer"
+  label="Get Started with RAK7243C Developer Gateway"
 />

 <rk-quick-links :params="$frontmatter.params.qlinks" />